 You may be surprised to hear that not everything in Christmas is strictly commercialized.
 Although these days fake Christmas trees are being sold in October and billions of dollars are spent during the season, plenty cultural Christmas symbols have significant meaning in Christian tradition.
 Here are a few little known facts about popular Christmas staples.
 What does a Ch...Keep Reading

-We want you to be aware of what’s coming up from Harvest Bible Chapel in December so that you can make plans with your family and friends.
-Here’s 4 important things you need to know to prepare with us: Harvest Gives is happening again this December!
-We can’t wait to tell you about the 3 areas of emphasis for this season of giving through Harvest.We are g...Keep Reading
+We want you to be aware of what's coming up from Harvest Bible Chapel in December so that you can make plans with your family and friends.
+Here's 4 important things you need to know to prepare with us: Harvest Gives is happening again this December!
+We can't wait to tell you about the 3 areas of emphasis for this season of giving through Harvest.We are going to have 2 Chr...Keep Reading

 Some little known but very important facts you need to know about October 31st...Keep Reading

 Everywhere you turn, there are sermons being preached about what a man is.
 These sermons are not just being preached in church.
 They are being preached through every outlet imaginable - magazines, websites, TV shows, movies, music, shops and malls.
 I say "sermons" intentionally because that's exactly what they are - messages from...Keep Reading

 My mother died on August 14, 2000, after a long battle with Non Hodgkin’s lymphoma.
 I was 16 at the time, about to begin my junior year of high school, and suddenly without the strongest spiritual influence in my life to that point.
 My mother fought valiantly and was full of faith in the Lord, knowing both that he could heal her at any moment but also that his purposes w...Keep Reading

 When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, and the son of man that you care for him?...Keep Reading